idvorkin/idvorkin.github.io/_d/facebook.md

 ### Mercurial instead of git

-Partially because of the choice of Monorepo, FB needed to push changes back to the community, git didn't want to take them so they pushed them to Mercurial.
-Sadly, mercurial lost (which is a shame, as I think Mercurial was better).
+Partially because of the choice of Monorepo, FB needed to push changes back to the community, git didn't want to take them, so they pushed them to Mercurial.
+Sadly, Mercurial lost (which is a shame, as I think Mercurial was better).

 ### No job title bias

 _This probably upgrades to the good section - but definitely peculiar right now coming from AMZN/MSFT_

-FB is bottom up, which means they do not believe in positional authority (e.g. you don't get authority due to position high in the org, you get it because people want to listen to you).
+FB is bottom up, which means they do not believe in positional authority (e.g., you don't get authority due to position high in the org, you get it because people want to listen to you).

-To facilitate this, FB does not have job titles, (e.g. SDE-I, SDE-II) and levels are confidential information.
+To facilitate this, FB does not have job titles, (e.g., SDE-I, SDE-II) and levels are confidential information.

 Job titles bias you into having a preconceived notion of how much authority you should give the person talking.
 In a perfect world, you'd grant this authority based on the merit of a person's statement and work, which is what FB optimizes for.